Cooker0910/Staking-Contract-/docs/API.md

-# `EnvoyStaking`
+# `CookerStaking`

-A staking contract for Envoy tokens
+A staking contract for Cooker tokens